-- 219. (1) The report of a committee on any NCOP matter referred to it- - (a) must be tabled in the House; and - (b) may be presented to the House by the chairperson or another member of the committee. - (2) During an adjournment of the House the report may be handed to the Speaker for tabling at the first opportunity.
+219. (1) The report of a committee on any NCOP matter referred to it- ZI9.
+(1) The report of a committee of any NCOF matter referred to n

+- (a) must be tabled in the House; and - (b) may be presented to the House by the chairperson or another member of the committee. - (2) During an adjournment of the House the report may be handed to the Speaker for tabling at the first opportunity.